cap-java/sdm/README.md

 ### UI Annotation Setup

 To enable the editing of links, you need to add a new button to the attachments table toolbar.
 This button will appear as an **inline button labeled "Edit Link"** on the attachment row of the attachments table for only link type attachments.
-When clicked, it will display a menu with the **"Edit Link"** option, allowing users to edit the URL an existing link-type attachment.
+When clicked, it will display a menu with the **"Edit Link"** option, allowing users to edit the URL of an existing link-type attachment.

 Add the following annotation block to your app/common.cds file.
 See this [example](https://github.com/cap-java/sdm/blob/4288ce6f58bc415a171a9e0340fa075aeac835ff/cap-notebook/demoapp/app/common.cds#L60)